Government and local councils offer discounts, schemes, and free passes for some public transport. We’ve listed these below based on transport type.

 Motability is a charity set up by the government to enable people with a disability to get around and be more independent.

-If you get a mobility allowance like Disability Living Allowance, you should be able to get help from Motability, who takes all or part of your mobility benefit to pay for the lease of the vehicle you choose.
+If you get a mobility allowance like Disability Living Allowance or PIP, you should be able to get help from Motability, who will take all or part of your mobility benefit to pay for the lease of the vehicle you choose.

 Adapted and wheelchair access vehicles are also available.
-More on the Motability Scheme.
+Find out more about the Motability Scheme.

 London Taxicard Scheme